How Frequently Should You Run Social Listening Reports? Four Experts Give Us Tips for Better Social Listening Reporting

 You’ve more than likely come across this challenge if you’re already working in social listening.
 There’s different elements to consider, and our experts confirmed that it’s the same no matter the industry you work in.

 The good news is that there’s three tips for selecting the right reporting frequency for your projects.

 Tip #1 Impact

 When we spoke with Eric Michelson, the Social Listening Manager at Aetna’s Insight Lab we loved his analogy around impact.
-He told us that social listening reporting is essentially a form of journalism – it requires you to have good listening skills, the ability to synthesise and the capacity to write clearly.
+He told us that social listening reporting is essentially a form of journalism – it requires you to have good listening skills, the ability to synthesize and the capacity to write clearly.

 You see, contrary to popular belief, social listening is not about the pretty graphs.